Vendor Governance and KPIs

 Dashboards and reporting

-Reporting should be easy to understand and consistent.
+Reporting should be consistent, visual, and easy to interpret.
 A good monthly dashboard typically includes:

 Escalation and issue management

 Escalation should be defined before you need it.
-At minimum:
+When escalation paths are unclear, incidents take longer to resolve and accountability becomes blurred.

-Escalation is not about blame.
-It is about restoring service and preventing recurrence.
+Escalation is not about blame — it is about restoring service quickly and preventing recurrence.
+A good escalation model reduces downtime, improves communication, and builds trust.

 “Bad KPIs” to avoid